 If you feel after your examination that the examiner’s conclusion was inaccurate or unfair in some way, your workers’ comp attorney can help you contest the report.

-Hire a Workers’ Comp Attorney to Fight for You
+Hire A Workers’ Compensation Attorney To Fight For You

 Fighting for your proper payment after an on the job injury will be one of the most difficult struggles of your life.
 Insurance companies will use everything at their disposable, including biased medical examiners, to keep from giving you the type of settlement that you deserve.
 To fight back against the insurance companies and reclaim your life following a work related injury, you need to hire the McMahan Law Firm.
 Our expert attorneys will help fight for you after an independent medical exam, including challenging factual errors in your report and pointing out examiner bias.
 Don’t let the insurance company off the hook after your medical exam; contact us today to get the representation—and the settlement—that you deserve.